ErtasVideos/Papa-Jon-s-Food/README.md

 This bot has a partnering system, But the server has one too, This is how it works

 - Give your food based server
+- Get your server hopefully approved
-- i put it on partner.js
+- I put it on partner.js
-- success
+- Success!

 # Server Partnering